-* Muslim Brotherhood boycott boosts grip of tribal candidates
+* Muslim Brotherhood boycott boosts grip of tribal

 * Election observers criticise electoral districts